Hyde Park, Tampa, Florida. One of the Best Historical Neighborhoods in Tampa Bay

 Roughly, the boundaries of the neighborhood include the Hillsborough Bay to the east, Kennedy Blvd to the north, historic and picturesque Bayshore Boulevard to the south, and Armenia Avenue to the west.
 Major thoroughfares within the historical district include Kennedy Boulevard, Bayshore Boulevard, Lee Roy Selmon Crosstown Expressway (Florida State Route 618), Howard Avenue, and Swann Avenue

-Hyde Park Village is a unique shopping district located along Swann and Rome Avenues, and encompasses several city blocks.
-SoHo, a small sublet that runs though South Howard Avenue; and Bayshore, is an area around Bayshore Boulevard and is popular with the younger crowd.
+Hyde Park Village is a unique shopping district located along Swann and Rome Avenues and encompasses several city blocks.
+SoHo, a small sublet that runs through South Howard Avenue; and Bayshore, is an area around Bayshore Boulevard and is popular with the younger crowd.
 The SoHo neighborhood has an abundance of bars, restaurants and quaint shopping.

 If Hyde Park were its own independent city, its downtown area would most likely be centered around Hyde Park Village, a unique shopping mall located on Inman and Swann Avenues, and encompasses three city blocks.
 As opposed to the stuffy covered shopping malls common in the Tampa Bay area, the shopping center in Hyde Park is open and airy, with greenery and fountains everywhere and unique shopping discoveries around every corner.